openstack/charm-guide/doc/source/getting-started/juju.rst

 Prepare Juju
 ============

-To use MAAS as a backing cloud we need to add MAAS to Juju, give MAAS credentials to Juju, and create a Juju controller.
+To use MAAS as a backing cloud we need to:

+1. add MAAS to Juju
+1. give MAAS credentials to Juju
+1. create a Juju controller

 The corresponding Juju commands are:

 .. code-block:: none